SoftengPoliTo/SoftwareMetrics/README.md

  - **CLOC:** Comment Lines of Code.
 It returns the number of comment lines in a file.

  - **BLANK:** Blank Lines of Code.
 It returns the number of blank lines in a file.

- - **STAT:** Statements.
-It is a LLOC applied only on methods/classes.

  - **NOM:** Number of Methods.
 It counts the number of methods in a file.